 The most obvious things you’ll need are the axe and file.
 With a little patience, you can sharpen your axe with just a file – nothing else.
 On the other hand, there are a few other devices that will help you along the way.

-Should you use a bench vise, I recommend getting some non-marring jaws to keep from damaging the head or handle of your tool.
+Should you use a bench vise, I recommend getting some non-marring jaws to prevent damaging the head or handle of your tool.
 You can see them in the picture below; they’re the green nylon blocks on the vise.

 Last but not least, you can always use one hand to hold the axe and use the other to work the file.
-This is why using a file to sharpen an axe is my preferred method – you don’t need expensive equipment to do it.
+This is why using a file to sharpen an axe is my preferred method – you don’t need expensive equipment.

 Ways to File Your Axe

-Now that you know about straight and rounded bevel edges and you’ve got all your supplies ready, it’s time to put an edge on your axe.
+Now that you know about straight and rounded bevel edges, and you’ve got all your supplies ready, it’s time to put an edge on your axe.
 There are two basic ways of doing this; the push file method and the draw file method.

-Typically, that is in the direction of file if you were holding it by the handle and pushing it away from you.
-Hence the term “push file”.
+Typically, that is in the direction of the file if you were holding it by the handle and pushing it away from you.
+Hence the term “push file.”
 Also, most files have two sides; one is coarse while the other is fine.
 That’s not always the case.
 There are plenty of differences when it comes to files.

 Push File Method

-Use the file to create the new cutting edge.
+Use the file to create the new cutting-edge.
 Each stroke of the file will remove some metal.
 Do your best to keep both sides even.
-Watch the video above for more information and better understanding.
+Watch the video above for more information and a better understanding.

 Draw File Method

 The draw file method is slightly different.
 It, in my opinion, allows you to put more force on the file which allows you to remove more metal per stroke.
 To do this, hold the handle of the file in one hand and place it on the poll of the axe.

-I know its hard to see in this picture but there are small metal shavings on the end of the cutting edge.
-Once you’ve made it to this point, the angle on each side is sharp enough that metal is beginning to bend over.
+I know it’s hard to see in this picture, but there are small metal shavings on the end of the cutting edge.
+Once you’ve reached this point, the angle on each side is sharp enough that the metal begins to bend over.

-You don’t have to use a whetstone to finish sharpening your axe but it definitely helps.
+You don’t have to use a whetstone to finish sharpening your axe, but it helps.
 Using a sharpening stone is yet another skill set I recommend you learn.
 Typically you would maneuver the blade over the stone.